Opium Wars: First Opium War

 The First Opium War broke out in 1839 between China and Britain and was fought over trading rights (including the right of free trade) and Britain's diplomatic status among Chinese officials.
 In the eighteenth century, China enjoyed a trade surplus with Europe, trading porcelain, silk, and tea in exchange for silver.
+Trade between China and Britain was heavily imbalanced in China's favor.
+As Britain's demands for tea, silk, and porcelain exceeded Chinese demands for British goods, British merchants started exporting opium in India.
+This shift reversed the balance of trade.
 By the late 18th century, the British East India Company (EIC) expanded the cultivation of opium in the Bengal Presidency, selling it to private merchants who transported it to China and covertly sold it on to Chinese smugglers.
+At the time, foreign trade was restricted under the Canton System, limiting western merchants to a single port and conducting business through specific licensed Chinese merchants.
 By 1797, the EIC was selling 4,000 chests of opium a year (each weighing 77 kg) to private merchants; that is, kg per year.

-In earlier centuries, opium was utilised as a medicine with anesthetic qualities, but new Chinese practices of smoking opium recreationally increased demand tremendously and often led to smokers developing addictions.
+In earlier centuries, opium was utilised as a medicine with anesthetic qualities, but new Chinese practices of smoking opium recreationally increased demand tremendously and led to smokers developing addictions.
 Successive Chinese emperors issued edicts making opium illegal in 1729, 1799, 1814, and 1831, but imports grew as smugglers and colluding officials in China sought profit.
 Some American merchants entered the trade by smuggling opium from Turkey into China, including Warren Delano Jr. and Francis Blackwell Forbes; in American historiography this is sometimes referred to as the Old China Trade.
 By 1833, the Chinese opium trade soared to 30,000 chests, that is, kg.
+The trade led to a "silver drainage" within the Chinese economy, essentially counteracting some of the gains from the Silk Road Trades.

 British and American merchants sent opium to warehouses in the free-trade port of Canton, and sold it to Chinese smugglers.